truongan/wecode/README.md

 ## Setup the judge

 Since wecode-jduge use docker to isolate the submitted code, you have to setup docker and other settings so that judge can call it.
  1. Install docker-ce in your server.
-The instruction for Ubuntu can be found on docker guide: https://docs.docker.com/install/linux/docker-ce/ubuntu/
+The instruction for Ubuntu can be found on [docker guide](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
  2. Follow docker instruction to allow http user manage docker: https://docs.docker.com/install/linux/linux-postinstall/